Politics of the Philippines: Culture and influences

 Despite the challenges faced by Filipino elections, and a sometimes pessimistic view about the potential of elections, there is broad public support for democracy, coupled with a free press and an established legal system.
 Voter turnout in legislative and executive elections averages above 75 percent.
 However, other forms of political participation, such as membership in a political party, civil society organization, and labor unions, are rarely used.
 There are several examples of mass direct action throughout history, including the long-running communist rebellion in the Philippines and the multiple "People Power" events.
 A distrust of the state, and of state institutions such as the police, is a continuing legacy of martial law.

 Political parties continue to be weak, often created to propel a single candidate before fading from relevancy.
 The power of the president within the political system may be one factor limiting the development of stable political parties, as the president is in a position to considerably support their allies.
 Parties often serve to ally various political families, and it is common for politicians elected on losing party tickets to switch allegiance to the party of the president.
 The power of traditional elites outside of the government has also inhibited the development of strong national institutions.
 Broad democratic political debate is linked with the concept of good governance, rather than political movements related to class.
 The persistence of poverty is widely linked in political discourse to the presence of corruption.
 Campaigns focus on personal qualities and records, rather than party platforms.
+A 2026 opinion poll found Filipinos' main concerns included inflation, low wages and corruption.

 There has been strong continuity in class structures from the Spanish period to the present.
 One prominent historical narrative sees Philippine history through the lens of an "unfinished revolution", tracing the takeover of the Philippine Revolution by elites from the masses to unfulfilled expectations of reform following the People Power Revolution.
 Electoral pressure is absorbed through elections, despite the winners of elections invariably coming from various factions of the elite, and political parties being differentiated more by patronage networks than by policies.
 The importance of election funding creates a cyclic effect as political positions provide access to state power which provides the ability to generate funds.
 This state capture means that reforms occur slowly, even if popular.

 While questions over land reform have persisted since the colonial era, and have been considered by multiple administrations faced with peasant and communist-related political instability, the links between legislators and landlords mean progress has been limited and the vast majority of farmers continue to work on land owned by others.
 This failure to achieve significant land reform is thought to have restricted the growth of the Philippine economy, and is linked to continuing political inequality.
 Despite such inequality, the strength of the left movement has declined since the restoration of democracy.